16 Fantastic Day Trips from Paris by Train

 Chartres - Best Day Trips From Paris By Train

 Chartres makes for a great day trip from Paris by train for several reasons.
 First and foremost, the train ride from Paris to Chartres is relatively short, taking only about an hour of your time each way.
-This makes it easy to visit the town and return to Paris in a single day!

 In addition to the cathedral, Chartres is known for its charming old town, which is filled with narrow cobbled streets, cute bars, and cozy restaurants too.
 You can easily spend hours strolling through the town’s many squares and gardens, or explore its many museums and galleries.